Error codes

 subnet: 10.1.1.0/24

-When using udp emulation for CAN you can optionally specify details about the UDP broadcast.
-If you specify subnet, target_host or port you must specify all three.
+When using UDP emulation for CAN you can optionally specify details about the UDP broadcast.
+If you specify subnet

-Option 1: Use defaults (automatically assigns free subnet and port)
+Option 1: use defaults (automatically assigns free subnet and port)

-schema: remotive-topology-instance:0.4
+schema: remotive-topology-instance:0.6

 channels: